fakeraafi/Flappy-Bird/README.md

 ## Run the Project

-Download or clone the project and open the HTML file in any modern browser.
+You can play the game here: https://fakeraafi.github.io/Flappy-Bird/ Otherwise download or clone the project and open the HTML file in any modern browser.

 ## License